candybytesgmbh/taco/README.md

 ### Pre-setup
 The following structure and libraries are already provided.
 Please do not start a new project, use the current setup to continue in order to save time.
-##### This proje provides
+##### This project provides
-- A unfinished basic Android App implementation to start
+- An unfinished basic Android App implementation to start
 - Dependency injection with Hilt
-- Database access with Room
+- Database access with Room [FoodDb]
-- REST service client with Retrofit
+- REST service client with Retrofit [TacoService]
 - List view items layouts
 - Basic navigation pattern
 - ViewModels & Databinding